Montessori Mom

 Montessori PE

-She basically believed in free play.
-It was a great way to help a child to develop muscles and coordination and run off extra energy.
+She basically believed in free play, that it was a great way to help a child to develop muscles and coordination and run off extra energy.

 The first object of physical activity was to help a child breathe properly and eventually help a child pronounce words correctly.
 It’s interesting to note that recent research links breathing and stuttering.
 Part of the therapy for stuttering is to introduce proper breathing techniques.